Home / Resume / Marketing / Digital Marketing

 After

-Led an SEO strategy that grew organic traffic by 85% year-over-year, targeting 120 high-intent keywords that drove 1,200 monthly organic conversions.
+Led an SEO strategy that grew organic traffic by 85 percent year over year, targeting 120 high-intent keywords that drove 1,200 monthly organic conversions.

-Strong action verbs for digital marketing resume guide resumes:
+Strong action verbs for a digital marketing specialist resume:

 Optimized · Scaled · Launched · Tested · Analyzed · Automated · Segmented · Targeted · Attributed · Reduced · Increased · Generated

-7 mistakes that get digital marketing resume guide resumes rejected
+7 mistakes that get digital marketing specialist resumes rejected

 1

-Describing campaigns without including performance metrics like ROAS, CPA, or conversion rates.
+Describing campaigns without including performance metrics like ROAS, CPA, or conversion rate.

 2